 Who we serve

-At Omelagah, Inc. we provide comprehensive support services to adults with developmental disabilities.
-Our expertise is in working with individuals with developmental disabilities who have a history of forensic involvement or who may be at risk of forensic involvement.
+At Omelagah, Inc. we provide support to adults with developmental disabilities with complex service needs (e.g., forensic, psychiatric, and behavioral).
+Our expertise is in working with individuals with forensic involvement or individuals who may be at risk of forensic involvement.

 What is a developmental disability?